 A couple of days ago I posted the above photo of the front of my blush trench coat to Instagram, to highlight some of the details and a couple of generous ladies said how professional it looked.
-On the back of that, I thought that I would compile a list of ways that I achieve a finish like that and share it here.
+On the back of that, I thought that I would compile a list of 14 ways to get a professional look when sewing clothes and share it here.
 Taking time with the various stages of sewing projects really pays off and you can take your sewing from “nice” to “Wow!
 You made that???”

 So without further ado, let’s get cracking:

-14 Ways To Get A Professional Finish when Sewing Clothes
+14 Ways To Get A Professional Look When Sewing Clothes

 1. Try to get to know your body and perfect the fit of your clothes…I had a great comment on my post on Instagram that I want to share here…it’s by Louise (@demuredesigns) and she